ndporter/open-qualitative-research-qualcoder/episodes/05-saving-and-sharing-qualitative-data.md

 Archiving your data in an open and interchangeable format that is backed up in multiple locations can help future you.
 If your only copy of your project is on your laptop and it is lost or destroyed before analysis and review are complete, or if you decide you want to do additional analysis later, there isn't much that can be done short of repeating a large amount of work.

 Taguette's single-user mode only stores data on your computer, and Taguette Cloud only saves it to the Taguette servers, which could go down at any time.
-Whether or not you plan to share or reuse your data, consider exporting your project from Taguette at key points, such as after you've completed coding.
+Whether or not you plan to share or reuse your data, consider exporting your project from Taguette at key points, such as after you've completed initial or axial coding.

+## Next steps

+This lesson has covered basic principles of qualitative research, as well as how to use Taguette for qualitative coding and data analysis.
+With that foundation, the next step is to find or collect your own data and try it for yourself.

+In addition to the Qualitative Data Repository (used and discussed here), some other social science data archives such as ICPSR have qualitative sections.
+For qualitative content analysis, there are thousands of open-access archives of documents, research, education resources, and even entire books.

 :::

 ::: keypoints

-TBA
+- Archiving and sharing qualitative data can help you, your collaborators, and other researchers
+- Taguette's import and export options can help you share key components of your work
+- There are many resources available to continue learning about qualitative research and finding, reusing and sharing qualitative data

 :::